-Please see 1.2 Special-Purpose Entities.
-As noted, the STCs are the typical vehicles used to purchase the receivables portfolio and issue the securitisation notes, while the FTCs add an unnecessary layer of complexity.
+Please see 1.2 Special-Purpose Entities (SPEs).
+As noted, STCs are the typical vehicles used to purchase the receivables portfolio and issue the securitisation notes, while FTCs add an unnecessary layer of complexity.
 The business of STCs is exclusively to be used as securitisation vehicles, by entering into transactions with the above features, which always require the prior approval of the CMVM.

-For reference, there are several STCs in the Portuguese market, some more directed to the performing securitisation market and others more devoted to the NPL segment.
+For reference, there are several STCs in the Portuguese market - some are more directed to the performing securitisation market and others are more devoted to the NPL segment.
 In any case, the legal object of any STC can comprise both types of deals.